muritane/agent-theory/README.md

 ### 8.3 Dynamic Loss Routing

 When redesign latency exceeds error accumulation, loss is dynamically allocated toward components with:

-- higher replaceability,
+* higher replaceability,
-- faster recovery,
+* faster recovery,
-- lower coupling to preserved continuity.
+* lower coupling to preserved continuity.

 The direction of loss routing depends on:

-- available interfaces,
+* available interfaces,
-- redesign reachability,
+* redesign reachability,
-- coupling between failure modes.
+* coupling between failure modes.

 ---

 ### 8.4 Interfaces as Loss Routers

 Interfaces encode how irreversible loss propagates under failure by determining:

-- admissible transitions,
+* admissible transitions,
-- authority over execution,
+* authority over execution,
-- coupling between components.
+* coupling between components.

 Thus, interfaces determine where continuity is preserved and where loss concentrates.

 ---

+## 9. Topological Articulation (Maximum Viability)

+### 9.1 Articulation Ceiling

+A bounded agent cannot articulate full causal structure, metric detail, or complete state descriptions.

+What remains articulable under irreversible action, bounded feedback, and interface constraints is **topological structure**:

+* connectivity,
+* reachability,
+* continuity and disconnection,
+* bottlenecks and cuts,
+* redundancy and fragility.

+Topology is the maximal invariant structure that survives abstraction, loss, and redesign under bounded cognition.

+---

+### 9.2 Topology as Executable Causality

+Topological descriptions encode causality after precision has been stripped away by bounded articulation.

+They answer:

+* what can reach what,
+* what failures disconnect viability,
+* where loss must flow,
+* which interfaces are load-bearing.

+Topology is not optional abstraction; it is **causality that remains executable**.

+---

+### 9.3 Maximum Viability Envelope

+A bounded agent achieves **maximum articulable viability** when it:

+* preserves the largest reachable envelope of executable interfaces,
+* maximizes temporal slack before irreversible commitment,
+* externalizes continuity without identity-erasing replacement,
+* shapes interface topology to route loss toward replaceable components,
+* reasons structurally rather than metrically where precision is inarticulable.

+This maximum is a **topology of survivable structure**, not a guarantee of persistence.

+---

-## 9. Core Synthesis
+## 10. Core Synthesis

 Bounded cognition and action are constrained by:

-- irreversible commitment,
+* irreversible commitment,
-- executable continuity,
+* executable continuity,
-- interface reachability,
+* interface reachability,
-- finite feedback latency.
+* finite feedback latency,
+* bounded articulation.

+Minimum viability requires preserving critical interfaces.
-Viability depends on preserving executable interfaces across time.
+Maximum viability consists in preserving and shaping the **topological structure** within which those interfaces remain reachable across time.

 When this is not possible locally, continuity is externalized and loss is allocated elsewhere.

-No optimization, equilibrium, or normative criterion is required to derive these constraints.
+No optimization, equilibrium, omniscience, or normative criterion is required to derive these constraints.

 ---

 ## Scope of Applicability

 This theory applies wherever:

-- action is irreversible,
+* action is irreversible,
-- interfaces are exact,
+* interfaces are exact,
-- redesign is bounded,
+* redesign is bounded,
+* articulation is limited,
-- and persistence exceeds individual trajectories.
+* and persistence exceeds individual trajectories.

 It applies to biological, artificial, institutional, and hybrid systems.